 How far away do you have to be from your septic leaching trenches to install an above ground pool?

-Whether an above-ground or an in-ground, all pool installations must go through the town permitting process.
-First stop is the Planning & Zoning office for review of compliance with setback and proximity requirements, i.e., zoning regulations; the Health Dept. will ensure compliance with the location relative to septic systems; and, the Building Dept. will review the plans for compliance with construction, electrical, and human safety (fencing,etc.) codes and oversee compliance with same via site-inspections.
+Whether an above-ground or an in-ground, all pool installations must go through the permitting process.
+Contact the Planning & Zoning office for review of compliance with setback and proximity requirements, i.e., Zoning and Wetlands regulations; and the Health Dept. for compliance with the location relative to septic systems; Complete a permit application online and, the Building Dept. will review the plans for compliance with construction, electrical, and human safety (fencing,etc.) codes and conduct inspections to oversee compliance.